 Criteria JORC Code explanation Commentary Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: • easting and northing of the drill hole collar • elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar • dip and azimuth of the hole • down hole length and interception depth • hole length.
-Refer to Table 1 in body of text.
+Refer to Table 2 in body of text.
 Further details are not material for this early stage of exploration.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
-Assay spot readings have been taken using an Olympus hand held XRF machine.
-The results reported are the result of the averages of a number of spot readings.
-Mineralisation does not occur over mineable widths.
-The hand held XRF results are a guide only and are not a substitute for chemical assays from a commercial laboratory.
-The XRF results are used as a guide to determine samples to be sent for assay.
+All reported assays have been length weighted.
+No top outs have been applied.
+A nominal cut- off of 0.3% to 0.5% nickel has been applied.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 High grade massive sulphide intervals internal to broader zones of sulphide mineralisation are reported as included intervals.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 No metal equivalent values are used for reporting exploration results.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
 The Mulga Tank deposit is a flat lying ultramafic sill.
 Holes to date have been sub-vertical and whilst this is perpendicular to stratigraphy, steeply dipping sulphide veins are at a sub-optimal orientation to the drillhole.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Refer to Figures in body of text.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-All results are reported.
+All results reported are representative

 Criteria JORC Code explanation Commentary Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 The drill targets at Mulga Tank have been ranked on the basis of soil geochemistry and ground EM results.
 Information on structure type, dip, dip direction, alpha angle, beta angle, texture, shape, roughness and fill material is stored in the structure table of the database.
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive Drilling is continuing at E39/988 with a further 3 to 4 holes to be completed in this programme.
+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive Follow up work programmes will be subject to interpretation of assay results which is ongoing.